asiekierka/zeta/web/res/README.md

 ### Optional

 * arg: the argument string provided to ZZT's executable.
 Ignored if "commands" is present.
-* commands: a list containing commands to be executed in order.
+* commands: an array containing commands to be executed in order.
 This will override "arg" *and* ZZT execution - the final entry on the list is assumed to be ZZT!
-Allowed types:
+The elements of this array should be:
     * strings of the form "executable name" (no argument!),
     * arrays of the following form: ["executable name", "argument string"], f.e. [["BQUEST.COM", ""], ["BQZZT.EXE", "BQUEST.ZZT"]].
 * storage: define the settings for persistent storage.
 If not present, save files etc. will be stored in memory, and lost with as little as a page refresh.